Onshore Wind Turbines (Proximity of Habitation) Bill

 Groups Affected

-- Local Planning Authorities: Gain new powers to influence wind turbine placement near homes within their jurisdiction.
+- Local Planning Authorities: Gain greater control over wind turbine placement near homes.

 Powered by nyModel